astronomer/astro-docs/cloud/stable/06_resources/03_cli-reference.md

 - [Homebrew](https://brew.sh/)
 - cURL

+For a detailed changelog of all Astronomer CLI versions, see [Releases in GitHub](https://github.com/astronomer/astro-cli/releases).
 > **Note:** Both methods only work for Unix (Linux+Mac) based systems.
 If you're running on Windows 10, follow [this guide](/docs/cloud/stable/develop/cli-install-windows-10/) to get set up with Docker for WSL.

 ### Prerequisites